Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 file via the command `pip install --user -r requirements.txt` (or via `pip3` for python3).

+Please note that while Batch Shipyard runs from Windows, it is not the primary test environment.
+Additionally, some functionality is not supported in Windows.
+For the best experience, please run Batch Shipyard from Linux.

-Please note that the Python dependencies require a valid compiler, ssl, ffi, and python development libraries to be installed due to the [cryptography](https://pypi.python.org/pypi/cryptography) dependency on Linux.
+Batch Shipyard has some Python dependencies which require a valid compiler, ssl, ffi, and python development libraries to be installed due to the [cryptography](https://pypi.python.org/pypi/cryptography) dependency on Linux.
 For Windows, binary wheels will be installed for dependencies, thus no development environment is needed.
 The following are example commands to